-The biotechnology and pharmaceutical industries are subject to rapid and substantial technological change.
+The biotechnology industry is subject to rapid and substantial technological change.
 Technological competition from pharmaceutical companies, biotechnology companies and university researchers is intense and is expected to continue to be intense.

-The rapid advancement of immunotherapies now has the potential to significantly change the treatment of cancer and may result in a reduction, which may be significant, in the potential patient population and/or treatment protocols available to chemotherapies and other treatments currently in development, such as the Company's primary drug product candidate, L-DOS47.
-Furthermore, developments in immunotherapies may require the Company to reposition its L-DOS47 drug product candidate from a front-line monotherapy to a combination therapy with immunotherapies or other treatment protocols, and any such repositioning, would likely result in additional expenses being incurred by the Company and in delays in the anticipated development timeline for L-DOS47, or in the Company determining that its L-DOS47 drug product candidate is no longer viable.
+The rapid advancement of immunotherapies has and likely will continue to significantly change the treatment of cancer and may result in a reduction, which may be significant, in the potential patient population and/or treatment protocols available to chemotherapies and other treatments currently in development, such as the Company's primary drug product candidate, L-DOS47.
+Developments in immunotherapies have resulted in the Company repositioning its L-DOS47 lead drug product candidate away from a front-line monotherapy protocol towards second and third-line combination therapies with existing chemotherapy drugs and possibly in combination with immunotherapies resulting in additional expenditures and delays in previously anticipated development timelines for L-DOS47.
+Advancements in technology can impact the Company at any time and as such, any further repositioning, would likely result in additional expenses being incurred by the Company and in further delays in the anticipated development timeline for L-DOS47, or in the Company determining that its L-DOS47 drug product candidate is no longer viable.
+The Company is currently heavily dependent on the success of its lead drug product candidate L-DOS47 which is the only drug candidate currently in clinical development.